thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

   -privdb
        Sets the DB_PRIVATE flag in the wallet db environment (default: 1)

+  -unsafesqlitesync
+       Set SQLite synchronous=OFF to disable waiting for the database to sync to disk.
+This is unsafe and can cause data loss and corruption.
+       This option is only used by tests to improve their performance (default: false)

   -walletrejectlongchains
        Wallet will not create transactions that violate mempool chain limits (default: 0)
 ```

 # Network Dependent Options